Monk vs Esker: AR Automation Compared (2026)

 Which platform is better for document-heavy finance processes?

-Esker offers broad document automation across order-to-cash and AP.
-Monk focuses on AI-native invoice-to-cash with fast go-live and cash projection.
+Esker offers broad document automation across order-to-cash and accounts payable.
+Monk focuses on AI-native invoice-to-cash with fast go-live, an AR agent, and a 95% cash application match rate.

 Does Monk handle both collections and cash application?